Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 • Location: Zarzalejo area, western Spain

-Another Iberdrola asset in the 200 MWp tier, part of the company’s aggressive expansion strategy in Spanish utility-scale solar.
+Another major asset in the 200 MWp tier, part of Spain’s aggressive expansion in utility-scale solar.

 9. El Salobral — 186 MWp